Edward LeSaint: Career

 LeSaint acted with a stock theatre company in Cincinnati for a couple of years, then spent 15 years acting "in most of the prominent road shows all over the states."
 On Broadway, LeSaint appeared (billed as Edward J. Le Saint) in Robert Emmet (1904), The Big Fight (1928), and Houseparty (1929).

 He went on to work with the Kinemacolor Company of America and Selig Polyscope Company in film production before he joined Universal Pictures.
 He had a bit part as a judge in Too Many Women (1934).

 LeSaint directed approximately 50 films from 1912 to 1916.

 Personal life and death

-He married Stella Razetto on December 25, 1913, and remained with her until his death.
+He was married to Stella Razetto.
 He died on September 10, 1940, in Hollywood, aged 69.
 He was buried in Hollywood Forever Cemetery.